ispras/spark-openstack/README.md

 # Optional goodies

+## Select Java version to use on the cluster

+By default, OpenJDK is used

+If you wish to use Oracle Java, add an optional argument:

+     --use-oracle-java

 ## Enabling Openstack Swift support

 You may want to use Openstack Swift object storage as a drop-in addition to your HDFS.
 To enable it, you should specify: